caprariuap/NLP-CW/README.md

 # NLP-CW
 Paul Caprariu (apc4818), Maxim Fishman (maf221), Clarence Ng (cn21)

+The notebook meant for grading is NLP_CW.ipynb.
+The other one has code for the regression version.

-This notebook contains the code for exploratory data analysis, model training, and results analysis for the approaches that we used.
+The notebook contains the code for exploratory data analysis, model training, and results analysis for the approaches that we used.

 The notebook is written to be run in Google Colab.